-This occurs because the snake feels cornered, and that they need to fight you off.
+This occurs because the snake feels cornered, and that it needs to fight you off.
 A snake in the wild, stuck in a hollow log or a burrow, would have to fight off any threat that’s near the entrance.
-If they didn’t, they’d eventually be eaten.
+If it didn’t, it would be eaten.

-As blood pythons are generally aggressive, cage aggression is not unusual either.
-You can avoid cage aggression by lifting the snake from their enclosure with a sturdy snake hook.
-You’ll need an exceptionally sturdy one for a heavy blood python.
+As blood pythons are aggressive, cage aggression is not unusual.
+You can avoid this by lifting the snake from their enclosure with a snake hook.

 Do Blood Pythons Musk?

-Blood pythons musk when handled, which is another reason they don’t make a good beginner pet.
+Blood pythons can musk when handled, which is another reason they don’t make a good beginner pet.
 Musk is a foul-smelling fluid expelled from the cloaca.
-The active ingredient is a scent produced by the cloacal scent gland.
+The active ingredient is produced by the cloacal scent gland.

-Aside from their aggression, this is another reason why handling a blood python is unpleasant.
+This is another reason why handling a blood python can be unpleasant.
 They will almost always musk when handled, even if captive-bred.
 It’s something you have to get used to if you want to handle one.

 Why Do Blood Pythons Musk?